Tianyi Ge: Fire prevention

-Non-combustible materials were introduced into some key building components.
+Tianyi Ge is not merely an architectural feat but a testament to ancient wisdom.
+Its design embodies a balance of practicality and cultural symbolism, a careful harmony of form and function that has quietly guarded knowledge across centuries.Non-combustible materials were introduced into some key building components.
 For instance, using clay to wrap wood structures.
 Non-combustible masonry could be used to create partitions between two adjacent buildings and set fire doors in certain key locations.
 In addition, the pool in the library could serve as a fire tank for fire protection.